Northern Norway: Summer

 Even if winter temperatures depends largely on the distance to the sea, the length of the season varies mostly with latitude (and altitude).
 While the southern coast of Nordland have four months of summer, the northeasternmost areas just averages two months, such as Kirkenes and Vadsø.
 The warmest summer daily highs are in the inland valleys and sheltered fjords, in towns like Mosjøen, Rognan, Narvik, Bardufoss, Alta and Karasjok.
-A small strip of land along the extreme northeastern coast from Nordkapp to Vardø was earlier partly tundra (Arctic climate) due to lack of summer warmth, however with the updated climate normals 1991–2020, summers have warmed and the tundra climate has changed to a boreal climate along this northernmost coast, but still with very modest summer warmth.
+A small strip of land along the extreme northeastern coast from Nordkapp Municipality to Vardø Municipality was earlier partly tundra (Arctic climate) due to lack of summer warmth, however with the updated climate normals 1991–2020, summers have warmed and the tundra climate has changed to a boreal climate along this northernmost coast, but still with very modest summer warmth.

 Precipitation

 Precipitation occur in all seasons, usually as snow in winter, although often as rain on the Nordland coast.
 Snow accumulation in the mountains can exceed 3 m, and this abundance of snow is the reason for the numerous glaciers – more than 500, mostly in Nordland and Troms.

 Autumn, and some places along the coast winter, tend to be the wettest season, often receiving more than twice as much precipitation as does spring and early summer.
 Only the interior areas of Finnmark tend to be wettest in summer.
-The areas with the least precipitation are some inland valleys, like Dividalen in Målselv with only 282 mm precip/year, and upper Saltdal and Skibotn with about the same.
+The areas with the least precipitation are some inland valleys, like Dividalen in Målselv Municipality with only 282 mm precip/year, and upper Saltdal and Skibotn with about the same.
 Inland Finnmark is the only large area with less than 450 mm precipitation/year.
-The wettest areas are generally the Helgeland region; Lurøy on the west coast of Saltfjell averages 2900 mm/year.
+The wettest areas are generally the Helgeland region; Lurøy Municipality on the west coast of Saltfjell averages 2900 mm/year.

 Record temperatures

 The coldest temperature recorded is -51.4 C in Karasjok on 1.January 1886, and the warmest recorded is 35 C at Mosjøen Airport on 27 July 2019.

-Many locations in North Norway have recorded what Norwegians know as "tropical nights" when the overnight low does not fall below 20 °C. The warmest night ever recorded in Norway was 29 July 2019 at Sømna-Kvaløyfjellet (302 m) in Sømna near Brønnøysund with overnight low 26.1 °C. The third warmest night recorded in Norway was at Makkaur in Båtsfjord with overnight low 25.2 C on 19 July 2018.
+Many locations in North Norway have recorded what Norwegians know as "tropical nights" when the overnight low does not fall below 20 °C. The warmest night ever recorded in Norway was 29 July 2019 at Sømna-Kvaløyfjellet (302 m) in Sømna Municipality near Brønnøysund with overnight low 26.1 °C. The third warmest night recorded in Norway was at Makkaur in Båtsfjord Municipality with overnight low 25.2 C on 19 July 2018.

 Brønnøysund at 65 degrees north latitude has a temperate oceanic climate and few extremes even with 150 years of recording.

-Lakselv in Porsanger at 70 degrees north latitude has a continental boreal climate with cold winters and sparse precipitation.
+Lakselv in Porsanger Municipality at 70 degrees north latitude has a continental boreal climate with cold winters and sparse precipitation.